typestruck/3000/README.md

 # Bender

-Bender is a IM bot, text generation and summary tool, primarily intended to help my other projects.
+Bender is a IM bot, text generation and summary service, primarily intended to help my other projects.

 ## Getting started